LinguaTechnica/tdd-typescript/units/00-intro/lesson-plans/lesson-plan.md

 * XP: pair programming and tdd
 * Dev Tools: browser and VS Code/Webstorm

-The exercises laid out for this week wiill combine with one of the above topics each day to set a strong foundation for their expected workflow the following week.
+The exercises laid out for this week will combine with one of the above topics each day to set a strong foundation for their expected workflow the following week.
 Habits established here set instructor expectations of how learners should perform throughout the course.

 ## Exercises